grafana/k6-docs/docs/sources/next/javascript-api/jslib/httpx/_index.md

 ---
-title: "httpx"
+title: 'httpx'
-description: "httpx is a wrapper library around the native k6 http module"
+description: 'httpx is a wrapper library around the native k6 http module'
-weight: 02
 weight: 02
 ---